oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 CSAF: https://www.example.com/.well-known/csaf/provider-metadata.json
 ```

-> An issuing party MAY advertise more than one `provider-metadata.json` by adding multiple `CSAF` fields, e.g. in case of changes to the organisational structure through merges or aquisitions.
+> An issuing party MAY advertise more than one `provider-metadata.json` by adding multiple `CSAF` fields, e.g. in case of changes to the organizational structure through merges or aquisitions.
 It is strongly recommended NOT to do this.
 If it is inevitable, this SHOULD be a temporary solution.
 If one of the URLs fulfills requirement 9, this SHOULD be used as the first CSAF entry.

 ### 7.1.9 Requirement 9: Well-known URL for provider-metadata.json